QubesOS/qubes-posts/2023-0X-XX-qubes-os-4-2-0-rc1-available-for-testing.md

 Please see the [Qubes OS 4.2.0 release notes](/doc/releases/4.2/release-notes/) for details.

+## Reminder: new signing key for Qubes OS 4.2

+As a reminder, we published the following special announcement in [Qubes Canary 032](/news/2022/09/14/canary-032/) on 2022-09-14:

+> We plan to create a new Release Signing Key (RSK) for Qubes OS 4.2.
+Normally, we have only one RSK for each major release.
+However, for the 4.2 release, we will be using Qubes Builder version 2, which is a complete rewrite of the Qubes Builder.
+Out of an abundance of caution, we would like to isolate the build processes of the current stable 4.1 release and the upcoming 4.2 release from each other at the cryptographic level in order to minimize the risk of a vulnerability in one affecting the other.
+We are including this notice as a canary special announcement since introducing a new RSK for a minor release is an exception to our usual RSK management policy.

+As always, we encourage you to [authenticate](/security/pack/#how-to-obtain-and-authenticate) this canary by [verifying its PGP signatures](/security/verifying-signatures/).
+Specific instructions are also included in the [canary announcement](/news/2022/09/14/canary-032/).

+As with all Release Signing Keys, we also encourage you to [authenticate](/security/verifying-signatures/#how-to-import-and-authenticate-release-signing-keys) the new Qubes OS Release 4.2 Signing Key, which is available in the [Qubes Security Pack (qubes-secpack)](/security/pack/) as well as on the [downloads](/downloads/) page under the Qubes OS 4.2.0-rc1 ISO.

 ## Testing Qubes 4.2.0-rc1

 If you're willing to [test](/doc/testing/) this release candidate, you can help us improve the eventual stable release by [reporting any bugs you encounter](/doc/issue-tracking/).
 We encourage experienced users to join the [testing team](https://forum.qubes-os.org/t/joining-the-testing-team/5190).